temporalio/documentation/docs-src/cloud/configure-metrics-endpoint-using-cli.md

 description: You can configure a metrics endpoint in your Temporal Cloud Account settings.
 sidebar_label: Configure via CLI (tcld)
 tags:
-  - How-to archetype
+  - how-to
-  - Observability concept
+  - observability
-  - Temporal Cloud
+  - temporal-cloud
-  - tcld CLI
+  - cli-tcld
 ---

 To add a certificate to a metrics endpoint, use [`tcld account metrics accepted-client-ca add`](/cloud/tcld/account/metrics/accepted-client-ca/add).